Discover How to Easily “Paint” without Paint

 Creating a Fun Mess while “Painting”

 At his age, it starts with small dabs of paint here and there and ends with his hands covered in paint.
-But he really loves it!
-And without him realizing, this is a form of sensory and messy play that helps in multiple areas of his development.
+But he really loves it and has so much fun!
+And without him realizing, this is a form of sensory and messy play that helps in multiple areas of his development like fine motor skills, critical thinking, and creativity.

-But painting does not always mean putting paint onto paper using a brush.
+But painting does not always mean putting paint onto a piece of paper using a brush.
 The variability that painting allows you is a great place to add in more learning opportunities for kids.

 Not only can you switch the tools used to paint, you can also ditch the paint itself and use different materials.
-The switch in materials allows kids an opportunity to see something they have probably seen a thousand times in a new way.
+The switch in materials allows kids an opportunity to see something they have probably seen a thousand times in a new way, and that’s a great idea for learning.

 While this seems like a small switch to adults, kids have never seen items used this way, and they are building the foundations of critical thinking skills.
 Changes in the materials also gives kids a new avenue of creativity vs regular paint alone.